Variational Algorithms for Marginal MAP: Background

 \subsection{Marginal MAP Problems}

 Marginal MAP is simply a hybrid of the max- and sum- inference tasks.
 Let $A$ be a subset of nodes $V$, and $B = V\backslash A$ be the complement of $A$.
-The marginal MAP problem seeks a partial configuration $\vx_B^*$ that has the maximum marginal probability $p(\vx_B) = \sum_{x_{A}} p(\vx)$, where $A$ is the set of {sum} nodes to be marginalized out, and $B$ the {max} nodes to be optimized.
-We call this a type of ``mixed-inference'' problem, since it involves more than one type of variable elimination operator.
-In terms of the exponential family representation, marginal MAP can be formulated as
+The marginal MAP problem seeks a partial configuration $\vx_B^*$ that has the maximum marginal probability $p(\vx_B) = \sum_{\vx_{A}} p(\vx)$, where $A$ is the set of {sum} nodes to be marginalized out, and $B$ the {max} nodes to be optimized.
+We call this a type of ``mixed-inference'' problem, since it involves more than one type of variable elimination operator. \qiangold{To facilitate developing our duality results, we formulate marginal MAP in terms of the exponential family representation, }